-Prize Winning Cathy’s Apple Butter -Easy Crock Pot Recipe.
+Prize Winning Apple Butter -Easy Slow Cooker Recipe.
 Goes great with sweet or savory dishes.
 You choose!
 Nice for gifts too!

-Prize Winning Cathy’s Apple Butter is a delicious recipe and has been generously shared by one of our Lovefoodies supporters, Cathy Kopp.
+Prize Winning Slow Cooker Apple Butter is a delicious recipe and has been generously shared by one of our Lovefoodies supporters, Cathy Kopp.

-Here, Cathy’s Apple Butter is incredibly easy and is certainly popular with her boys!
+Here, Cathy’s prize-winning slow cooker Apple Butter is incredibly easy and is certainly popular with her boys!

 Recipe by Cathy Kopp